 We have really enjoyed using this program, the only thing that I wasn’t overly fond of was the format the text was written in.
 This is because our family prefers a living book/narrative style.

-The additional reading suggestion are great and books are suitable for different ages.
+The additional reading suggestions are great and books are suitable for different ages.
 This is another way you could use the program with younger or older students.
-The next unit we do, I wont expect to use the overview sheets with my younger children.
-Instead we'll jump right into the literature suggestions.
+The next unit we do, I don’t expect to use the overview sheets with my younger children.
+Instead, we’ll jump right into the literature suggestions.

 The maps are wonderful!
 They are large and easy to read.
 I like the shading as it makes the maps look nicer the most we have used.